mathebuddy/smoke/README.md

 - [https://mathebuddy.github.io/smoke/](https://mathebuddy.github.io/smoke/)
 - note that the test instance shows solutions and all individual levels on the start page for debugging purposes.

-## Known bugs / limitations / design issues --- newest first
+## Known bugs / limitations / design issues
+- LL-parsing unary minus uses unary expression as operand instead of multiply-expression (e.g. "-x/y" is currently parsed to "(-x)/y" instead of "-(x/y)")
+- repeat-exercise button must draw instances that are distinct to prior ones
 - keyboard input field: if the input is longer than the field, things become strange..
 - leaving the current unit vanishes all progress
 - "-1-2-3" on keyboard is rendered as "1 + -2 + -3"